|Venue:||Marvel Stadium, Docklands.|

 Interesting Fact 2.
 It was 1141 days since the Blues entered a match as the favorite and won the game!

 Interesting Fact 3.
-Matthew Kennedy kicked a personal best of 4 goals surpassing the 3 goals he kicked on debut for GWS in Round 13 2016.
+Matt Kennedy kicked a personal best of 4 goals surpassing the 3 goals he kicked on debut for GWS in Round 13 2016.

 AFLCA Votes10 - Liam Jones (CARL)

 2 - Sam Walsh (CARL)

 2 - Jarrod Witts (GCFC)

 2. Touk Miller (Gold Coast)